wellyshen/react-cool-form/docs/api-reference/use-form.md

 setError("fieldName", (prevError) => (prevError ?
 "Too short" : "Required"));
 ```

-We can clear the error of a field as the following way:
+We can clear the error of a field by the following way:

 ```js
 setError("fieldName"); // The error will be unset: { fieldName: "Required" } → {}